-Amendment Summarv: House amendment 1 (005088) rewrites this bill to require each department, agency, or official of a county, municipal government, or metropolitan government that assesses and collects a fee related to development in excess of \$250 to maintain documentation describing the justification and cost basis for such fee.
+Amendment House amendment 1 (005088) rewrites this bill to require each department, agency, or official of a county, municipal government, or metropolitan government that assesses summary:

+and collects a fee related to development in excess of \$250 to maintain documentation describing the justification and cost basis for such fee.
+The documentation is also and collects a fee related to development in excess of \$250 to maintain documentation describing the justification and cost basis for such fee.
 The documentation is also required upon the adoption of a new fee or for a change in the amount of an existing fee that is related to development and in excess of \$250.
 An existing fee, new fee, or fee change must only be documented once.
 The documentation required for an existing fee, new fee, or fee change: (1) Must be maintained and kept on file by the department, agency, or official; (2) Is a public record and available for public inspection upon request; and (3) Is subject to an annual audit by the comptroller of the treasury.
 This bill defines "cost basis" to mean the rationale for charging a fee, particularly in regard to how a fee reasonably relates to cost incurred by the government.
 This bill specifies that county utilities are required to maintain and provide documentation of a connection cost according to present law, which generally requires a utility system to provide, upon a customer's request, the connection cost in writing along with a written itemized and detailed description of the costs that comprise the connection cost.

 Fiscal Note: (Dated February 20, 2025) NOT SIGNIFICANT Senate Status: 03/26/25 - Signed by Senate speaker.

-House Status: 03/26/25 - Signed by House speaker.
-Executive Status: 03/27/25 - Sent to governor.
+Executive Status: 04/14/25 - Enacted as Public Chapter 0140, effective July 1, 2026.